oscal-compass/compliance-trestle/docs/cli.md

 `trestle validate -a`

 Note that when you `Import` a file it will perform a full validation on it first, and if it does not pass validation the file cannot be imported.

+By default validate will display warning messages and a message indicating the file is valid, but you can suppress those messages with the `-q --quiet` option.

+The links validator is special because it always returns success that the file is valid - but it will list any inconsistencies it finds between the references to links, and corresponding links in the backmatter.

 ## `trestle tasks`